 When you think of a "perfect leader," what comes to mind?

 You might picture someone who never lets his temper get out of control, no matter what problems he's facing.
-You might think of someone who has the complete trust of her staff, always speaks kindly, listens to her team, is easy to talk to and always makes careful, informed decisions.
+Or you might think of someone who has the complete trust of her staff, listens to her team, is easy to talk to, and always makes careful, informed decisions.